ameo-tech/generic-entity-repository/README.md

 generic-entity-repository
 =========================

-generic-entity-repository to CRUD operations on BD b using entity framework.
+generic-entity-repository to CRUD operations on DB b using entity framework.